-Sölden is one of the Alps leading destinations thanks largely to its excellent snow record and access to two glaciers.
+Sölden is one of the Alps leading ski resorts thanks largely to its excellent snow record and access to two glaciers.
 The extensive network of slopes and an impressive lift system encompass 144km of slopes, two glaciers and three mountains over 3000m – and even a James Bond cinematic installation, 007 Elements.
 The long town is bisected by a river and is split between the quieter hotels and chalets and the more lively area with restaurants, bars and shopping.
 With a guarantee of lively après ski and plenty of bars and clubs to choose from, Sölden has a lively and vibrant atmosphere.

 Resort Altitude: 1,380m